aldettinger/data-extraction-experiments/README.md

 # Let's start with Open Extraction

-With `MainOpenExtractCodeLlama`, we ask the model to output JSON only.
+With `_1_MainOpenExtractCodeLlama`, we ask the model to output JSON only.
 We do not mandate anything more about the expected structure.
 As such, the model is able to propose some JSON structure on its own, let's review below what is generated: